smcgivern/gitique/README.md

    compiler and run it on the source, producing the file `gitique.js`.
 This script will watch for changes in the source.
-3. Go to [chrome://extensions/](chrome://extensions/) and choose to load an unpacked extension, then point to the cloned repo.
+3. Go to [chrome://extensions/](chrome://extensions/) and choose to load an unpacked extension, then point to the [`src/chrome`](src/chrome) in the cloned repo.
 4. To run the tests, run `./build test`.
 This requires [PhantomJS](http://phantomjs.org/) version 2 to be on the path as `phantomjs`.

 ### Production builds

-1. Run `./build prod`.
-This will use advanced optimizations and not watch the source files.
+1. Update [`dist/chrome/manifest.json`](dist/chrome/manifest.json) for the new version.
-2. Update [`dist/manifest.json`](dist/manifest.json) for the new version.
+2. Run `./release`.
+This will build using advanced optimizations, then package `dist/chrome` into `dist/chrome.zip`, ready for uploading to the store.

 [travis]: https://travis-ci.org/smcgivern/gitique
 [webstore]: https://chrome.google.com/webstore/detail/gitique/mmjofndmajimmdkeejmmlfljclmghomk